-Most IIAS research is organised into three thematic clusters: Asian Cities, Asian Heritages, and Global Asia.
-IIAS also welcomes research in other areas.
+IIAS focuses on research topics related to its three broad thematic clusters: Asian Cities, Asian Heritages, and Global Asia.

 IIAS strives to maintain a balance between the humanities and social sciences, and between ‘full-blooded’ science and ‘science for society’.

-On the one hand, IIAS supports research programmes that address, and seek to solve, societal questions relevant to present-day Asian societies, while paying attention to both current and historical trends.
-Examples are research on regulation and governance, civil society, sustainable development, etc. On the other, the Institute also favours research that unravels complex processes and provides points of impact for renewal and improvement, in such areas as linguistics, literature, music and arts, media, history, and so on.
+On the one hand, IIAS supports research programmes that address societal questions relevant to present-day Asian societies while paying attention to both current and historical trends.
+On the other, the Institute also favours research that unravels complex processes and provides points of impact for renewal and improvement, in such areas as linguistics, literature, music and arts, media, history, and so on.

 Thematic research clusters

-Most IIAS research is carried out under the aegis of programmatic thematic clusters, that address questions relevant to present-day Asian societies while paying attention to long-term historical trends, and all built around the notion of social agency.
+Most IIAS research and other activities are carried out under the aegis of programmatic thematic clusters that address questions relevant to present-day Asian societies while paying attention to long-term historical trends, and all built around the notion of social agency.
 The aim of this approach is not to exclude anyone or any topic, -IIAS also welcomes research in other areas-, but to cultivate synergies and coherence between people and projects, as well as to generate more interaction with Asian societies.